lyquid/scapp/README.md

 ## Why?

-If your are like me and likes to start new C++ projects so often to try new things, maybe you are tired of always setup the app before you can even code something.
+If your are like me and enjoy starting new C++ projects to try new things, maybe you are tired of always setup the app before you can even code something.

 That's the reason why I've created this tool: *laziness*.